JAORMX/deet.blog/content/posts/deet-in-a-restaurant.md

 * Deet was first time in a restaurant
 * She isn't scared of a thunder
 * She behaves very well with other dogs
 * She is playful and more and more familiar with us

 ***

-This
+This morning there was a thunder in Helsinki.
+Deet didn't really mind at all which was nice to see.
+Also, she is very used to music now.
+So we listened music a little while there was a bad weather and the thunder was not that loud.

+In the morning we went for a long walk and everyhting went well.
+Deet has met many dogs during our walks and it has been nice to realise how happy and playful she is with other dogs.